Sakira-001/Funiture-Sales-Performance/README.md

 # Funiture-Sales-Performance
-This project analyzes a furniture sales performance for 2017 vs 2016 using an interactive Excel dashboard.
+This project analyzes the furniture sales performance for 2017 vs 2016 using an interactive Excel dashboard.
 It explores sales and profit trends, top-selling states and cities, shipping modes, and product categories, uncovering insights to drive data‑driven business decisions.

 ---